 The disease in mule deer was first identified in the 1960s and monitoring programs later identified the disease in deer and elk in northeastern Colorado and adjoining parts of Wyoming and Nebraska.
-At present, CWD is recognized in wild free-ranging deer and some elk in Colorado, Wyoming, Nebraska, South Dakota, New Mexico and Wisconsin.
+At present, CWD is recognized in wild free-ranging deer and some elk in Colorado, Wyoming, Nebraska, South Dakota, New Mexico, Wisconsin, Illinois and most recently in Utah.

-CWD is present in game farmed elk in seven states (Montana, Oklahoma, Kansas, South Dakota, Colorado, Wisconsin and Nebraska), in Saskatchewan and, recently, in a single elk in Alberta.
+CWD is or was present in game farmed elk in a number of states (Montana, Minnesota, Oklahoma, Kansas, South Dakota, Colorado, Wisconsin and Nebraska), in Saskatchewan and, recently, in a single elk and a single white tailed deer on game farms in Alberta.
 A Canadian Food Inspection Agency (CFIA) disease control program was initiated in 2000 to eradicate the disease on infected elk farms in Saskatchewan.
 Over 7500 animals were destroyed with approximately 3 % positive for CWD.
-The CFIA CWD program has now expanded to Alberta elk farms.
-Since the fall of 2000, three wild mule deer harvested in Saskatchewan have been confirmed to be CWD positive.
+The CFIA CWD program has now expanded to Alberta elk and deer farms.

+Since the fall of 2000, seven wild mule deer and one wild white-tailed deer harvested in Saskatchewan have been confirmed to be CWD positive.
 Wildlife agencies in Saskatchewan and Alberta joined the CFIA and other disease experts in an expanded control program that includes wild deer herd reductions and intensive sample collections to confirm the number and distribution of infected wild deer.
-To date, only the 3 positives have been found in wild deer surveillance programs in Saskatchewan, Alberta or Manitoba.
+To date, only these eight positives have been found in wild deer and elk surveillance programs in BC, Saskatchewan, Alberta and Manitoba.